03 Sep What is GMROI in Retail? (Formulas, Benchmarks, Examples)

 Ultimately, a “good GMROI” will depend on how much control a retailer has over costs and prices.

-Retailers that deal with vendors that dictate costs, or those in highly competitive markets will experience lower GMROI.
-Conversely, specialty retailers that are more vertically integrated and manufacture their own product will see a higher GMROI.
+Retailers that deal with vendors that dictate costs or those in highly competitive markets will experience lower GMROI.
+Conversely, specialty retailers that are more vertically integrated and manufacture their own products will see a higher GMROI.

 And as mentioned above, GMROI will also heavily depend on your market position in terms of branding.
-High-end brands will have a higher GMROI than a discount brand.
+High-end brands will have a higher GMROI than a discount brands.

 So, to determine a “good GMROI,” you need to compare your business to others in your category and vertical.